kalivtrope/dancing-robots/README.md

 - moving `East` increases the `x` (`col`) coordinate of the robot
 - moving `South` increases the `y` (`row`) coordinate of the robot
 - moving `West` decreases the `x` (`col`) coordinate of the robot
-- Karel's default orientation is to `North`
+- Eralk's default orientation is to `North`
 ### Robot commands
-- in the following examples, Karel is marked as one of `nesw` denoting his orientation in the grid
+- in the following examples, Eralk is marked as one of `nesw` denoting his orientation in the grid
 - start and end cells are omitted for better alignment and readability
 - `TURN_LEFT`
   - formally, this command changes the robot's orientation like this (the format is `Old orientation -> New orientation`): `North -> West, West -> South, South -> East, East -> North`